Decadal Review of Academic Units

 • The committee meets with the two Faculty Conferees early on during the visit.

-• The committee meets with the president, the deans, and the AAC early in the visit and again at the end of the visit.
+• The committee meets with the president, the deans, and the AAC early in the visit and again at the end.
 The dean’s office schedules these meetings.

-• The External Committee needs considerable time (one hour per faculty member if possible) to meet individually with members of the academic unit and with faculty and staff in other departments, as appropriate.
-The External Committee meets with students, usually in a group at dinner at the end of the first full day.
-Time should also be made available for the committee to meet by itself to discuss the review as it progresses.
+• The External Committee needs considerable time (one hour per faculty member if possible) to meet individually with academic unit members and faculty and staff in other departments, as appropriate.
+The External Committee meets with students, usually at dinner at the end of the first full day.
+Time should also be available for the committee to discuss the review as it progresses.

 • Several hours on the last half day of the visit are set aside for the committee to discuss and draft its report.